SkillsFundingAgency/das-notifications/README.md

 ## Security ##

 The API uses JWT bearer tokens to enforce authorised access to the API methods.
+Callers must present a bearer token that contains appropriate permissions.

 Supported permissions are: